 A third way that divers get separated is that each is following a different subject of interest rather than a single shared experience.
 They just swim apart in different directions.

-All of these situations can happen on a single dive.
+All of these separations can happen on a single dive.

 Incidentally, when I was an unskilled novice diver, I was abandoned underwater by my buddies (strangers) in Hanauma Bay, Hawaii, when my low pressure inflator hose started to free flow into my BCD at a depth of 40 feet on the first dive of the day.
 I didn't know what to do and held onto a coral head until I lost my grip and rocketed to the surface.
 My buddies just swam away.
 (These days, I'd disconnect the hose and continue the dive, inflating the BCD orally as needed.
 And I'd communicate this situation to my buddy).
 Luckily I didn't end up in the hospital, but I surfaced down-current from the boat and needed to be rescued.
 Back on the boat, the captain blamed me for leaving my buddies and having to get in the water to rescue me.
-He said there would be no refund, even though the BCD continually reinflated itself to near bursting as it sat on the dive deck.
+He said there would be no refund (I hadn't asked for one!), even though the BCD continually reinflated itself to near bursting as it sat on the dive deck.
 He finally acknowledged the gear malfunction and encouraged me to take another scuba unit and reenter the water alone, because there would be no refund.
-My buddies' excuse for leaving me was that they assumed I wanted to dive alone.
+Despite my lack of skill and experience with diving alone, I put on another BCD, re-entered the water, descended directly into the middle of a large school of small fish... and had my first ever face-to-teeth encounter with a feeding shark.
+I don't remember my fins touching the the ladder as I breached the surface and launched myself onto the boat deck.
+The captain looked at me like I was from another planet and insisted that there were no sharks in these waters.
+At this point he insisted that I was not going back into the water for the second dive and I wasn't getting a refund.
+When my assigned buddies finally returned to the boat, their excuse for leaving me was that they assumed I wanted to dive alone.
 This is the reality when diving with strangers at tourist dive sites.

 I've witnessed buddy abandonment many, many times as an instructor while teaching group Open Water courses and leading group dives.